uholeschak/ediabaslib/docs/EdiabasLib.config_file.md

 * `EnetTesterAddress`: Tester address for ENET protocol, standard is 0xF4
 * `EnetControlPort`: Control port for ENET protocol, standard is 6811
 * `EnetDiagnosticPort`: Diagnostic port for ENET protocol, standard is 6801
 * `EnetTimeoutConnect`: Connect timeout for ENET protocol, default is 5000
+When using BMW ICOM change these values to the output of the BMW ICOM web interface: http://XXXX:60080/cgi-bin/channeldeviceconfig.cgi
+`Diag Addr: 0x10 Diagnostic Port: 50160 Control Port: 50161`

 ## Non standard properties
 * `ObdComPort`: COM port name for OBD interface.